Perspective | What it takes to chase the world’s most violent storms

-At its root, storm chasing is as much an art as it is a science, requiring a skill set that only gets honed after years of experience.
-It blends forecasting and interpretation of the sky with the needs for expert navigation.
+At its root, storm chasing is as much an art as it is a science, requiring a skill set that gets honed only after years of experience.
+It blends forecasting and interpretation of the sky with the need for expert navigation.
 It’s a test of endurance and temptation.
 You want to get close — but not too close.

 Behind every successful (or unsuccessful) storm chase comes days of planning built on years of past instances of trial and error.
+For many, seeing a tornado is the ultimate prize, but sculpted clouds, vivid lightning and curtains of rain can also provide quite a show.

-Here’s a timeline of what a “typical” chase looks like — though in the world of storm chasing, there’s no such thing as typical.
+Here’s a timeline of what a “typical” chase looks like and entails — though in the world of storm chasing, there’s no such thing as typical.

 One week out